peteroupc/peteroupc.github.io/random.md

 - are designed for parallel execution, and
 - do not store state,

-random number generators for such environments are often designed as [hash functions](#Hash_Functions), because their output is determined solely by the input rather than both the input and state.
+random number generators for such environments are often designed as [hash functions](#Hash_Functions), because their output is determined solely by the input rather than both the input and state (as with PRNGs).
 Moreover, some of the hash functions which have been written in GLSL give undesirable results in computers whose GPUs support only 16-bit binary floating point numbers and no other kinds of numbers, which makes such GPUs an important consideration when choosing a hash function.

 <a id=Motivation></a>
 ## Motivation